AcuChiro

 Auriculotherapy (Ear Acupuncture)

-The ear is a complete microsystem.
+The ear is a complete microsystem that plays a significant role in various acupuncture practices.
 On the external ear, there are acupuncture points that correspond to every part of the body, making it a self-contained system of treatment within the whole body.
+This is particularly beneficial for conditions such as carpal tunnel syndrome, low back pain, and even headache treatment.

 From a Western medical viewpoint, the nervous innervations of the ear are the leading explanation of how and why ear acupuncture works.
-The nerves that innervate the ear connect with our internal organs and all parts of the body.
-Applying pressure to the external ear stimulates these nerves, which travel to the central nervous system, stimulating neurotransmitters that alleviate pain.
+The nerves that innervate the ear connect with our internal organs and all parts of the body, including those related to digestive health.
+Applying pressure to the external ear stimulates these nerves, which travel to the central nervous system, promoting the release of neurotransmitters that alleviate pain.

 The ear is also richly supplied with blood vessels.
-Auriculotherapy improves peripheral blood flow, circulating more oxygen and nutrients throughout the body.
-And just like in full body acupuncture treatments, endorphins and enkephalins (our natural painkillers/ “feel good” hormones) are elevated after auricular treatments!
+Auriculotherapy enhances peripheral blood flow, circulating more oxygen and nutrients throughout the body.
+Just like in full body acupuncture treatments, endorphins and enkephalins—our natural painkillers and 'feel-good' hormones—are elevated after auricular treatments, offering shoulder pain relief and improving overall wellness.

 EAR NEEDLES VS. EAR SEEDS

-Ear acupuncture involves the gentle placement of tiny, disposable needles into specific sites in each ear.
-These hair-thin needles are even smaller than those used for body acupuncture.
-The needles remain in the ear for the duration of the acupuncture treatment.
+Ear acupuncture involves the gentle placement of tiny, disposable needles into specific sites in each ear, which can also be used during pregnancy acupuncture for expectant mothers.
+These hair-thin needles are even smaller than those used for body acupuncture and remain in the ear for the duration of the treatment.

-Ear seeds are a completely non-invasive technique and activate the ear points by simply sticking on to the acupuncture points.
-These tiny, stick-on seeds come in the form of actual seeds, metals like gold or silver, or crystals.
-Clients can safely apply a few ear seeds to some of the many recognized therapeutic ear points (see below) and use this self-healing modality at home!
+In contrast, ear seeds offer a completely non-invasive technique that activates the ear points by simply sticking onto the acupuncture points.
+These tiny, stick-on seeds can be made from actual seeds, metals like gold or silver, or crystals.
+Clients can safely apply a few ear seeds to some of the many recognized therapeutic ear points and utilize this self-healing modality at home!

 Acupuncture and Low Back Pain

-In May 2018, a team of researchers from the Acupuncture Trialists Collaboration published an updated study which concluded acupuncture relieved people’s pain and improved their mobility in comparison to those who underwent sham acupuncture treatments.
-The researchers also showed the effects of acupuncture persisted for at least 12 months after the treatments ended.
-This study adds to the growing body of literature that suggests acupuncture can be a viable treatment for chronic pain.
-The findings in this study cannot speak to how each patient may have been affected by placebo given that significant changes were not observed in the group who received sham acupuncture treatments.
-Additional studies would be needed to conclude any results from the sham acupuncture portion of this study.
+In May 2018, a team of researchers from the Acupuncture Trialists Collaboration published an updated study which concluded that acupuncture effectively relieved pain and improved mobility, particularly for conditions like low back pain and shoulder pain relief, in comparison to those who underwent sham acupuncture treatments.
+The researchers demonstrated that the effects of acupuncture persisted for at least 12 months after treatment, which adds to the growing body of literature suggesting acupuncture can be a viable treatment for chronic pain, including headache treatment and even carpal tunnel syndrome.
+However, the findings of this study cannot definitively address how each patient may have been affected by the placebo, given that significant changes were not observed in the group that received sham acupuncture treatments.
+Additional studies would be needed to draw conclusions regarding the effects of sham acupuncture.
+Furthermore, acupuncture has also been explored for its benefits in digestive health and pregnancy acupuncture, indicating its broad therapeutic potential.

 Acupuncture and Stomach Pain